 - Erik Birzulis presented ‘Laser scanning: From field to Revit’ which demonstrated a step-by-step process for getting point clouds into Revit via ReCap.
 The presentation demonstrated the value point clouds and photogrammetry bring to the design process through their resolution and level of detail, which traditional surveys are unable to achieve.

 The three-day conference wrapped up with a gala dinner and the announcement of the BIM awards.
 I am pleased to announce that BVN was the runner-up in the innovation category for our Carlton Connect Initiative project.
-You can find out more about the BIM awards here.
 Overall, the conference was a major success, and I look forward to attending next year’s conference in Adelaide.